HTTP5214-Winter2023/team-C4RBON/LukmonLasisi/Update-Lukmon-Lasisi-stand-up.md

 Muskan Aggarwal
 Nency Nileshkumar Modi
 Lukmon Lasisi Olakunmi
+Aadrit Chauhan

 Week 4 - February 1st 2023
-Attended the first standup meeting with the team Decided first scum master
+Attended the first standup meeting with the team Decided first scrum master
 Committed the first MD file to GitHub
 Completed the pull request module.
+Completed the introduction to GitHub module.

 Week 5 - February 8th 2023
-Harshadkumar Patel (Harsh Patel) was Scrum master for this week Created whatsapp group for all group member for  ease of communication Discuss pain point and brain storming on Ideas Examples of pain points that were discussed below --delete unwanted emails
+Harshadkumar Patel (Harsh Patel) was Scrum master for this week Created whatsapp group for all group member for  ease of communication Discussed pain point and brain storming on Ideas Examples of pain points that were discussed below --delete unwanted emails
 --unsubscribe email